What are the best dog chews for your dog?

 Not all dog treats are made equal and unfortunately, there are some products available that can do more harm than good to your pooch.

 Traditional rawhide is arguably one of the most dangerous chews on the market.
 Rawhide undergoes a chemical process and can include many substances that are toxic to dogs, including glue.
-Despite being readily available at supermarkets and even pet stores, rawhide should always be substituted with a natural chew product.
+Despite being readily available at supermarkets and even pet stores, rawhide should always be substituted with a natural chew product like WAG Collagen Sticks.

-Similarly, processed jerky products should be avoided at all costs.
+Similarly, processed unnatural jerky products should be avoided at all costs.

 Highly processed jerky could also be anything that’s made using preservatives, artificial flavours, artificial ingredients and excess salts.
 These added extras can mean the difference between an all-natural snack that nourishes your dog’s health, or a cheat treat that’s doing more harm than good.
 The US Food & Drug Administration has been warning pet owners against processed jerky products, particularly those imported from China, since 2007.

 If you can’t understand the ingredients in a jerky product, it’s best to steer clear.
-We pride ourselves on having 100% meat jerky products and our ingredients (if anything has been added) are clearly stated on each and every product page, so you never have to worry if your treat of choice is bad for your doggo.
+We pride ourselves on having 100% meat jerky products and a 100% natural range of functional jerky.

 Dog treats or chews with artificial sweeteners can also pose a risk to your dog.
 Xylitol is a very popular artificial sweetener and can be found in everything from toothpaste to peanut butter.
 But it’s poisonous to dogs.
 If you think your dog has a sweet tooth, you’re better off looking at products with small amounts of natural sugars such as fructose – trying out options like yoghurt drops or fruits like raspberries.